hugosilveira/hugosilveira/README.md

 ## Hi, I'm Hugo 🧔‍♂️
   ### A little bit about me:
 - I'm a Data Enginner and Data Analyst with a passion for overcoming challenges 🚀
-- I'm Brazilian and I live in Paraná 🇧🇷
+- I'm Brazilian and I live in World 🇧🇷
 - I love connect with people around the world and collaborate with individuals from diverse backgrounds 🌍
 - Book eater 📚
 - Yeah, I'm kinda addicted to coffee ☕